 The category Young Professionals Is intended for specialists whose qualification from a design course or design-oriented training is not more than three years ago.

-• which have been conceived, designed or produced as original creations
+• That have been conceived, designed, or produced as original creations.

-• which have been developed as limited editions or commissioned works for institutes or galleries.
+• That have been developed as limited editions or commissioned works for institutions or galleries.

 This is what you get